Maine Deer Spy

 Do you enjoy watching deer?
 Do you want to help Maine’s biologists better understand the white-tailed deer population?
 Become a citizen scientist for the Maine Deer Spy project!
 Volunteers are needed across the state and everyone can participate.

-For wildlife biologists, regulated harvest of antlerless deer is the primary means of controlling deer populations at a healthy level.
-Since 1986, Maine Department of Inland Fisheries and Wildlife (MDIFW) has used the Any-deer Permit (ADP) system to regulate the number of antlerless deer harvested.
-When determining the number of ADP to issue each year, it is important to estimate recruitment rates (how many fawns each doe is able to raise up until the hunting season) so we can account for how many deer are added into the population each year and what proportion of the doe population we can lose while keeping the population healthy and stable.
-Since the ADP system was devised, we have relied on lactation rate and embryo rate data, which has allowed us to estimate the proportion of does that successfully reared fawns and the number of fawns produced by each doe.
-These data are collected primarily during the regular firearms season when biologists examine thousands of deer and collect data on physiological condition and reproductive status; however, because there is little antlerless harvest in much of the state and few female deer to examine and because lactation data are difficult to reliably collect, our knowledge of recruitment is limited in many areas.
+For wildlife biologists, regulated harvest of antlerless deer is the primary means of controlling deer populations at a healthy level, and the Maine Department of Inland Fisheries and Wildlife (MDIFW) uses the antlerless deer permit system to regulate the number of antlerless deer harvested.
+When determining the number of antlerless deer permits to issue each year, it is important to estimate recruitment rates (how many fawns each doe is able to raise up until the hunting season) so we can account for how many deer are added into the population each year and what proportion of the doe population we can lose while keeping the population healthy and stable.
+Historically, we have relied on lactation rate and embryo rate data, which has allowed us to estimate the proportion of does that successfully reared fawns and the number of fawns produced by each doe.
+These data are collected primarily during the regular firearms season when biologists examine thousands of deer and collect data on physiological condition and reproductive status; however, because there is little antlerless harvest in much of the state and few female deer to examine, and because lactation data are difficult to reliably collect, our knowledge of recruitment is limited in many areas.

 To bolster our understanding of whitetail recruitment patterns in the state, we’ve created a citizen science project to solicit help from Maine’s citizen scientists.
 This project, Maine Deer Spy, allows deer and wildlife enthusiasts as well as Department staff around the state to record and report their deer sightings in a way that feeds right back into Maine’s deer management.
-The data that we receive will be used as a secondary source of recruitment data and to increase confidence in our understanding of whitetail recruitment patterns throughout Maine.
+The data that we receive are used to increase confidence in our understanding of whitetail recruitment patterns throughout Maine.

 How to Participate

 Participating is easy!
 When you see deer between August 1 and September 30, all you need to do is make simple observations and submit them.
-For 2021, which will be the second year of this project, there will be two options for submitting data:
+There are two options for submitting data:

 Option 1- Postal Mail Data Submission